WICG/webpackage/anti-tracking-threat-model.md

 # Anti-tracking Threat Model

+## How the Attack Relates To Other Means of Cross-Site Tracking

+Often when we criticize new, technically distinct tracking vectors, we are told that “you can track users in so many ways so why care about this one?”
+In the case of signed packages we hear about means of tracking such as doctored links where cross-site tracking is built into the URL, or server-side exchanges of personally identifiable information such as users' email addresses.

+First, we don't think past mistakes and flaws in web technologies is a valid argument for why new web technologies should enable cross-site tracking.

+Second, WebKit is working hard to prevent cross-site tracking, including new limits and restrictions on old technologies.
+Piling on more such work is not acceptable to us.

+Finally, the success of new web technologies such as signed packages relies on better security and privacy guarantees than what we've had in the past.
+We want progression in this space, not the status quo.

 ## The Actors

 * **The user.** This is the human who relies on the user agent to protect their